mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 can push approximately 450MB/s of data between two VMs, while the same size machines can push closer to 1000MB/s of data using SR-IOV.
-Thus, SR-IOV should be employed when possible and you should benchmark your instance sizes (e.g. using [iperf3](https://github.com/esnet/iperf)) to make sure your network requirements are met.
+Thus, SR-IOV should be employed when possible and you should benchmark your instance sizes ((for example, using [iperf3](https://github.com/esnet/iperf)) to make sure your network requirements are met.

-Additionally, while multiple NICs are supported per virtual machine, the amount of bandwidth is per-VM, not per NIC.
-Thus, while segmenting your network into control and data planes (or other networks) may be useful for organizational or security purposes, linux level traffic shaping is required in order to achieve bandwidth control.
+Additionally, while multiple NICs per virtual machine are supported, the amount of bandwidth is per-VM, not per NIC.
+Thus, while segmenting your network into control and data planes (or other networks) may be useful for organizational or security purposes, Linux level traffic shaping is required in order to achieve bandwidth control.

 #### Disk Configurations ####
 In order to achieve performant, reliable cluster operation on Azure, Premium SSDs are recommended in particular disk configurations.
-Managed Disks (MDs) are preferred over Unmanaged Disks (UMDs) to avoid Storage Account limitations:
+Managed Disks (MDs) are preferred over Unmanaged Disks (UMDs) to avoid Storage Account limitations.
 The Azure fabric will place the managed disks appropriately to meet the guaranteed SLAs.
 Storage account limitations for UMDs are documented [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-performance-checklist).

-On Azure, Premium SSDs have a limited number of synchronous IOPs possible limited by the latency of the underlying disk fabric.
+On Azure, Premium SSDs have a limited number of possible synchronous IOPs, limited by the latency of the underlying disk fabric.
-Services such as etcd, Zookeeper and databases which utilize a write-ahead-log (WAL) are particular sensitive to this I/O configuration.
+Services such as etcd, Zookeeper and databases which use a write-ahead-log (WAL) are particularly sensitive to this I/O configuration.
 Thus, much of the system engineering described herein is focused on minimizing and/or eliminating I/O contention on the Azure Disks.